apache/inlong-website/docs/sdk/dataproxy-sdk/go.md

 }
 ```

+where:

+- dataproxy.WithGroupID("test") sets the GroupID;
+- dataproxy.WithURL("http://127.0.0.1:8083/inlong/manager/openapi/dataproxy/getIpList") sets the service registry URL;
+- dataproxy.WithMetricsName("test") sets the value of the metrics label: "name" of the `Client`.

 ### Call the Send/SendAsync method to send

 The send methods of the SDK are goroutine safe, you can send a message synchronously or asynchronously, there are both synchronous and asynchronous examples in the demo.

 Send synchronously :